Parenting Through Separation and Divorce Hub

 Want to do the best for your kids?
 You’re in the right place.
 Why not get in touch?

-Parenting Through Separating and Divorce Course: Helping Each Unique Family Thrive
+Parenting Through Separating and Divorce Course:

 This 6-week Parenting Through Divorce course is for you if:

-Over Six sessions with handouts and homework you'll learn:
+Over six sessions with handouts and homework, you'll learn:

 - Strategies to help each of your children feel heard and ways to connect with and support them emotionally.